PX4/PX4-Autopilot/nuttx/README.txt

   Disadvantages:  This tool chain is not was well supported as some other toolchains.
 GNU tools are not my priority and so the buildroot tools often get behind.
-For example, the is still no EABI support in the NuttX buildroot toolchain for ARM.
+For example, until recently there was no EABI support in the NuttX buildroot toolchain for ARM.

+  NOTE: For Cortex-M3/4, there are OABI and EABI versions of the buildroot toolchains.
+If you are using the older OABI toolchain the prefix for the tools will be arm-nuttx-elf-; for the EABI toolchin the prefix will be arm-nuttx-eabi-.
+If you are using the older OABI toolchain with an ARM Cortex-M3/4, you will need to set CONFIG_ARMV7M_OABI_TOOLCHAIN in the .config file in order to pick the right tool prefix.

 SHELLS
 ^^^^^^